Signature reunion events are highlighted in green.

 Chancellor’s Luncheon

 Enjoy a luncheon hosted by Andrew D. Martin, WashU’s 15th chancellor.
-During the lunch the chancellor will share a university update, including overviews of the new Here and Next strategic plan and the Make Way fundraising initiative.
-He also will offer a toast to all reunion celebrants.
+The chancellor will share an exclusive university update and offer a toast to all reunion celebrants and emeritus alumni.
+Bear Necessities will be on-site selling WashU apparel and swag.

 11 a.m. | Cocktails and connections